pluralsh/terraform-provider-plural/docs/resources/provider.md

 Optional:

 - `credentials` (String, Sensitive) Base64 encoded GCP credentials.json file.
 It's recommended to use custom service account.
+Can be sourced from `PLURAL_GCP_CREDENTIALS`.